cse4589/cse4589.github.io/pa1/index.md

 5 weeks

 ## Quick Checklist: Instructors/Course Staff
-In order for students to be able to complete PA1, they need to be provided:
+In order for students to be able to complete PA1, they need to be provided with:

 1. Link to the assignment handout
 3. List of the five grading hosts and path to the student work/test directory